 Sumit joined Watsi on September 20th, 2016.
-Five years ago, Sumit joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sumit's most recent donation traveled 1,800 miles to support Ren, a grandmother from Cambodia, to fund ear surgery.
+Six years ago, Sumit joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sumit's most recent donation traveled 3,100 miles to support Nekanisa, an 11-year-old girl from Kenya, to fund angular deformity correction.